 1. Accidents during play, on slides, jungle gyms, swings, etc.

-2. Exposure to toxic substance, animals and other waste.
+2. Exposure to animals, toxic substances, or waste.

 Common Playground Hazards:

 The Consumer Product Safety Commission (CPSC) reported from 2001-2008, playground hazards caused over 200,000 annual injuries for children.
 Common hazards include structural failures, falls, and collisions.